Report: Many Uber, Lyft drivers fail to respond to recalls

 Consumer Reports analyzed nearly 94,000 ride-hailing vehicles in the New York City and Seattle areas and about 30,000 traditional for-hire vehicles including taxis and limousines in New York City.
 They took vehicle identification numbers which were publicly available in those markets and ran them through a Carfax tool that checks if they have open recalls.

-“The fact is, the recalls inherently by law are issued when they present a reasonable safety risk,” said Ryan Felton, investigative reporter for Consumer Reports.
+“The fact is, the recalls inherently by law are issued when they present an unreasonable safety risk,” said Ryan Felton, investigative reporter for Consumer Reports.
 And the tens of millions of people who actively use Uber and Lyft services “may not realize that in some of these cars, that the companies are not requiring the cars to be fixed.”

 When an Uber driver has an outstanding recall that’s serious enough to prompt a “do not drive” warning, that driver is deactivated, Uber said.
 The company initiated the practice last June, a spokeswoman said.

-Note: This story has been corrected to read that Felton said recalls are issued in response to “unreasonable” safety risks, not “reasonable.”